 To see another image from de Gheyn, visit our Pikeman webpage.

-If you have questions or information about comparable artifacts from Virginia collections please contact Katherine Ridgway Conservator, State Archaeology Division.
-(804) 482 6442.
+If you have questions or information about comparable artifacts from Virginia collections please contact Laura Galke, Chief Curator, State Archaeology Division or by phone at (804) 482-6441.

 Updated February 1, 2022